cypherpunk-academy/2064/en/058_2064_Bomb threat.md

 First twice in the heart, then in the face.
 Your body's going into the sea, 5,000 meters deep.
 And we'll make you a good story about how the rest of the world will see you.
-For example: Lasse Brodowin, the defector, submerged, actually leads a luxurious life.
+For example, Lasse Brodowin, the defector, submerged, actually leads a luxurious life.
 We won't let you die for your friends.
 You'll be a normal traitor to them."